Sunday, March 29, 2026

 Same NPS category, radically different action items.
 AI detects these nuances automatically.

-AI can compare themes across segments without manual cross-tabulation:
+AI can compare themes across segments without manual cross-tabulation.
+An illustrative output might look like:

 This surfaces segment-specific priorities that aggregate averages completely hide.
 Your overall satisfaction might be "good" while your SMB segment is quietly churning over pricing confusion.